Azure/azure-service-operator/docs/hugo/content/contributing/developer-setup.md

 ## Dev Container with VS Code on Linux

-Use these steps if you've checked out the ASO code into a Linux environment (_including_ WSL 2 on Windows) or MacOS.
+Use these steps if you've checked out the ASO code into a Linux environment (_including_ WSL 2 on Windows).

 The ASO repository contains a [devcontainer](https://code.visualstudio.com/docs/remote/containers) configuration that can be used in conjunction with VS Code to set up an environment with all the required tools preinstalled.